Synthetic-BioSystems-Lab/rabr-biofilm-analysis/README.md

 16S_lefse.R – Generates LEfSe graphs for 16S sequences from the mothur analysis.
 Has commented sections that contain code that must be run through mothur to proceed.\
 16S_rarefaction.R – Generates rarefaction graphs of 16S sequences from the mothur analysis.
 Included a figure that is colored by section, as well as individual graphs for each section.\
 16S_StrainProductivity.R - Generates figures that compare specific 16S strain relative abundance to sample productivity from the mothur analysis.\
-16S_metadata.xlsx - Contains metadata used for mothur 16S R files\
+16S_metadata.xlsx - Contains metadata used for mothur 16S R files.

 16S_D_abund.R – Generates relative abundance graphs of 16S sequences from the DADA2 analysis.
 Was manually edited and rerun to select for each taxonomic level (Phylum, Class, Order, Family, Genus).
 Resulting figures were color adjusted to match with relative abundance graphs from the 16S mothur analysis.\
 16S_ D_alphaD.R – Generates alpha diversity and productivity graphs of 16S sequences from the DADA2 analysis.\